-Cloudflare is an content delivery network service act as a reverse proxy.
-It is widely used by the websites to serve content through cloudflare global network.
-When the website traffic is routed through cloudflare, the backend servers logged cloudflare ip address instead of original visitor ip address.
+Cloudflare is a content delivery network service that acts as a reverse proxy.
+It is widely used by websites to serve content through Cloudflare’s global network.
+When the website traffic is routed through Cloudflare, the backend servers logged the Cloudflare IP address instead of the original visitor IP address.

 Install mod_cloudflare for Apache

 Cloudflare provides an official module for the Apache server to capture real IP addresses.
 You need to enable the PPA of the Cloudflare module to your Ubuntu system.